 Listening and mediation

 In music research, important milestones in the use of phenomenological methods are Pierre Schaeffer’s classic study Treatise on Musical Objects:An Essay across Disciplines (2017/1966) and in more recent years, Jonathan De Souza’s Music at Hand (2017).
 What both of these projects propose is that phenomenology offers methods for approaching the lived experience of music and sound, such as methods for phenomenological reduction, developed by Schaeffer, and of phenomenological variation as found in the work of De Souza (following Husserl and Ihde).
 As a central expression of Eurocentric thinking, phenomenology may not easily be combined with a decolonized perspective.
 Frantz Fanon, reminds us that “what is given to description is never simply given; it is in large part imposed through the culture” (Bernasconi, 2020, p.
 406), as we have already observed above.
-Hence, in our understanding, it is necessary to approach phenomenological practices through a critical, and decolonized, perspective, “opening the path to a phenomenology dedicated to disalienation or, we might say today, decolonization, in which the norms of Whiteness are challenged” (Bernasconi, 2020, p.
+In our understanding, it is necessary to approach phenomenological practices through a critical, and decolonized, perspective, “opening the path to a phenomenology dedicated to disalienation or, we might say today, decolonization, in which the norms of Whiteness are challenged” (Bernasconi, 2020, p.
 406).

 Phenomenology has constituted a varied framework in several artistic research projects.
 For Arlander (2008) it was the impetus for creative work, while in other projects, phenomenology has been a means for the analysis of artistic outputs (Unander-Scharin, 2008) or a way to share new insights into sensory experience and bodily experience of touch (Elo & Luoto, 2018).